tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_measuring_impact.md

 ### Users aren't available for surveys

 Another problem with surveys is that most technical writers don't have direct and continued access to users to survey them on a regular basis.
 I wrote about the challenge of [reconstructing the absent user](/simplifying-complexity/reconstructing-the-absent-user.html) in my series on Simplifying Complexity.
-It's unfortunate but the norm that technical writers have very little contact with their target users &mdash; not just access to users for surveys, but access through support interactions, training, presales, or other.
+It's unfortunate but the norm that technical writers have very little contact with their target users &mdash; not just access to users for surveys, but access to users through support interactions, training, presales, onboarding, or other situations.

 ### Unbiased survey questions are difficult to formulate

 Let's say you do have access to users, another challenge with surveys is how to formulate the questions.
 You have to be skilled in the way you pose survey questions to avoid bias in the responses.
 Strimling dives into research about survey formulation and lists the characteristics of a good survey.
 For example, questions must be "long enough to be useful, and short enough to encourage participation" (quoting Barnum).
 They need to be unambiguous, non-threatening, easily answerable, clear, unassuming, etc. Overall, survey questions are hard to formulate.

 If you're a regular reader of my blog, you've probably seen a lot of small surveys I include with each article.
 I've learned that formulating survey questions is an art, and questions need to be simple, unambiguous, and easy to answer.
-At the same time, you have to consider what the actual goals of the survey are.
+At the same time, you have to consider what the actual goals of the survey are and what you plan to do with the feedback.
 Surveys are hard to do right.

 ### Users are sometimes unreliable

 Finally, another problem with surveys is audience unreliability.
 We base the value of our docs around the user's perspective, but what if users are unreliable or unhelpful?
 There's a lot of variation, subjectivity, and unreliability with survey responses.
-Sometimes people use docs as a scapegoat for other issues related to poor product design, company dissatisfaction, or other issues.
+Sometimes people use docs as a scapegoat for other issues related to poor product design, company dissatisfaction, or other frustrations.
 Often when I'm taking a survey, I base my responses on one part of the product or docs that I've been using, not on the whole.
-One bad topic can taint the user's response of the whole, distorting the quality measure for the docs.
+One bad topic can taint the user's response about the entire docs, distorting the quality measure.

 Additionally, people who respond negatively in satisfaction surveys might not be your target audience.
-You might have been writing for the 80% of your audience already familiar with a certain framework, but your survey might include someone new to the framework who found the docs worthless.
+You might have been writing for an audience already familiar with a certain framework, but your survey might include someone new to the framework who found the docs worthless.
 Other times, users might respond so hastily that their responses are cryptic and vague.

 ### What can replace surveys?

 Note that I'm not entirely dismissive of surveys &mdash; I'm only being realistic.
+They have rarely worked for me.
 If the survey's purpose is to highlight the importance of documentation in general, how critical it is for complete and accurate documentation to help users complete tasks, great.
 But that's a different purpose than measuring documentation quality.
 A metric about the importance of docs would support resourcing for doc efforts or other goals for establishing tech comm's importance.
 But to make improvements with quality, you need information that is much more specific and actionable, and that's where general surveys tend to fall short.

 Rather than sink too much time and energy into surveys as the only way to measure doc effectiveness, I propose a much more concrete and realistic approach to measuring doc quality: detailed rubrics to assess docs.
 The rubric must take the general qualities of measurement (e.g., clarity, accuracy, relevance, findability, etc.) and make concrete what these abstract qualities mean and how they can be implemented.
 Also, while many scholars have defined characteristics for information quality, I've yet to see a rubric specifically focused on developer documentation.
 In the sections that follow, I'll go into specific detail for describing information quality with developer docs.